SteveB98/Smart-Shuffle/README.md

 2. Setup a local directory for executable creation
 3. Setup a programming environment via Anaconda or a similar bash shell with the repository's .YML file
 4. You must set up a Spotify Developer account with your own user ID and secret key, which must be updated in __init__.py
-5. Run smartshufflesetup.py on localhost or set it up on a alternative hosting platform i.e. PythonAnywhere
+5. Run smartshufflesetup.py on localhost or set it up on an alternative hosting platform i.e. PythonAnywhere